lislon/default-and-named-imports-from-CSS-files-are-deprecated/README.md

 # default-and-named-imports-from-CSS-files-are-deprecated

-This is reproduction of warning when using a library that imports css:
+This is reproduction of warning when using a library that imports css (See https://github.com/vitejs/vite/discussions/12101 for more details):
 ```
 Default and named imports from CSS files are deprecated.
 Use the ?inline query instead
 ```